schroedingerdb/puppet-sdb-mysql/README.md

 The behavior of the module is similar to [puppetlabs/mysql](https://forge.puppetlabs.com/puppetlabs/mysql).
 Read the documentation of puppetlabs/mysql for details,

-If you want to install an instance on defuault port and 3 more instances you can do this:
+If you want to install multiple MySQL instances you can do this:

 ~~~
 $root_password = "root"